bjlkeng/bjlkeng.github.io/source/posts/practical-satisfiability-and-np-complete-problems.rst

 I'm going to skip a lot of the formal math that typically comes from the branch of compute science called the `theory of computation
 <https://en.wikipedia.org/wiki/Theory_of_computation>`_.
 Instead, I'm going to
-try to explain it in a simpler way -- or at least the way that I try to understand it [1]_.
+try to explain it in a simpler way -- or at least in the way that I understand it [1]_.

-One of the fundamental ideas in computing is a `decision problem
+One of the fundamental problems in computing is a `decision problem
 <https://en.wikipedia.org/wiki/Decision_problem>`_: something that has a yes/no
-answer (image from Wikipedia).
+answer.
+We can think of solving a decision problem as taking a realization of that problem, also known as an *instance*, as input and writing an algorithm that spit out the yes/no output (image from Wikipedia):

 .. image:: /images/decision_problem.png
    :height: 250px